dklassic/APFrameworkUI/README.md

 - The context menu will be closed when mouse clicked out of window.
 - By default the context menu will close on execution of any button, this behavior can be changed.

+## Document

+For more detailed explaination of how the framework is structured, please refer to the Document

 ## Futurework

-- Add icon to pin window
+- Add option to show an icon to pin window when it is movable
-- Add icon to close window
+- Add option to show an icon to close window directly, without the need to made an button for that
-- Add ability to resize window with mouse
+- Add option to allow the ability to resize window with mouse, maybe?
-- Add ordering to menus
+- Add ordering to menus for priority in detecting input, for now just don't stack them together
 - Setup line break better when dealing with lengthy labeled elements
-- Enhance Compsite menu multi window focus order
-- Add the ability to reorder windows within the same layout
+- Add the ability to reorder windows within the same layout with preview, and the ability to return window to the prespecified layout
 - Fix layout element size calculation as it is still rather loose to my liking
+- Add the ability to make SimpleMenu and CompositeMenu cross navigation possible.

 # Fonts Included